RedLanternTech/CISSPNotes/README.md

 These are my personal notes for my cissp study.
 Hopefully they can help anyone who reads this

-I'm also using this to test out github and learn markdown.
+I'm also using this to test out github, learn markdown, and VI controls.
 Lets see how that works :-)

+I am basically retyping my notes and keeping them all in Markdown docs.
+One doc for each domain.
+If the spelling looks horrible, sorry

 Sites and Videos I like: